whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/NOTES/misc/sphinx-open-source-search-server.md

 -   `LIMIT` is always present, default is `LIMIT 0,20`
 -   `GROUP BY` always picks a specific “best” row to represent the group

-#### Index hints clause
+#### Index Hints Clause

 Index hints can be used to tweak query optimizer behavior and attribute index usage, for either performance or debugging reasons.
-Note that usually you should _not_ have to use them.
+Note that usually you should *not* have to use them.

 Multiple hints can be used, and multiple attribute indexes can be listed, in any order.
 For example, the following syntax is legal: